AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

     A converted string is returned.

--   Example: The following example converts the name string into uppercase letters.
+-   Example: Convert the name string to uppercase letters.

     Raw log entry: